Machu Picchu History

 Finally it was a son of the family who led Recharte Bingham to the “urban area” of the ruins, which was covered by a thick undergrowth.

-Bingham immediately understood the enormous historical value of the discovered ruins and contacted Yale University, the National Geographic Society and the Peruvian government, requesting sponsorship to begin studies at the Inca archaeological site.
+When Bingham immediately understood the enormous historical value of the archaeological remains discovered, he contacted Yale University, the National Geographic Society and the Peruvian government, requesting sponsorship to begin studies at the Inca archaeological site.

 The archaeological work was carried out between 1912 and 1915.
 During this period, the weeds that protruded from the Citadel were cleared and the Inca tombs that were located beyond the city walls were excavated.